 Website: Basils Farm

-Queenscliff, along with Barwon Heads and Lonsdale, was the most visited place of ours on the Bellarine Peninsula.
-On the one hand, because we found Queenscliff to be very beautiful.
+Queenscliff, along with Barwon Heads and Lonsdale, was our most visited place on the Bellarine Peninsula.
+On the one hand, we found Queenscliff to be very beautiful.
 And on the other hand, because there was a lot to see here.

-If you walk from town down towards the Queenscliff Harbour, you will find The Bellarine Railway.
+If you walk from town down towards Queenscliff Harbour, you will find The Bellarine Railway.